Terry A. Davis: Onset of mental illness

-Regarding these developments, Davis said in a 2014 interview that he had been "genuinely pretty crazy in a way.
-Now I'm not.
-I'm crazy in a different way maybe."
-Davis acknowledged that the sequence of events leading to his spiritual awakening might give the impression of "mental illness, as opposed to some glorious revelation from God. [...]
-It would sound polite if you said I scared myself thinking about quantum computers.
-And then I guess you just throw in your ordinary mental illness."
-Reflecting on the initial episode, he said, "I'm not especially proud of the logic and thinking.
-It looks very young and childish and pathetic. [...]
-In the Bible it says if you seek God, He will be found of you.
-I was really seeking, and I was looking everywhere to see what he might be saying to me."

 Davis was initially diagnosed with bipolar disorder and later declared to have schizophrenia.
-Afterward, he felt "guilty for being such a technology-advocate atheist" and sought to emulate Jesus by giving away all his possessions and living a nomadic lifestyle.
+He felt "guilty for being such a technology-advocate atheist" and tried to follow Jesus by giving away all of his possessions and living a nomadic lifestyle.
 In July 1996, he returned to Arizona and started formulating plans for a new business.
-He designed a three-axis milling machine, as he recalled having 3D printing in mind as an obvious pursuit.
-An incident involving a Dremel tool nearly set his apartment on fire, which caused him to abandon the idea.
+He designed a three-axis milling machine, as he recalled having 3D printing in mind as an obvious pursuit, but a Dremel tool incident nearly set his apartment on fire, prompting him to abandon the idea.
 He subsequently lived with his parents in Las Vegas and collected Social Security disability payments.
+He attempted to write a sequel to George Orwell's Nineteen Eighty-Four, but he never finished it.
+Davis later wrote that he found work at a company named "Xytec Corp" between 1997 and 1999, making FPGA-based image processing equipment.
+He said the next two years were spent at H.A.R.E., where he wrote an application called SimStructure, and the two years after that were spent at Graphic Technologies, where he was "head software/electrical engineer".

 After 2003, Davis' hospitalizations became less frequent.
-His schizophrenia still affected his communication skills, and his online comments were usually incomprehensible.
-However, he was reported as "always lucid" if the topic was about computers.
+His schizophrenia still affected his communication skills, and his online comments were usually incomprehensible, but he was reported as "always lucid" if the topic was about computers.
 Vice noted that, in 2012, he had a productive conversation with the contributors at MetaFilter, where his work was introduced as "an operating system written by a schizophrenic programmer".

+Between 2003 and 2014, Davis had not been hospitalized for any mental illness-related incidents.
+In an interview, he said that he had been "genuinely pretty crazy in a way.
+Now I'm not.
+I'm crazy in a different way maybe."
+Davis acknowledged that the sequence of events leading to his spiritual awakening might give the impression of mental illness, as opposed to a divine revelation.
+He said, "I'm not especially proud of the logic and thinking.
+It looks very young and childish and pathetic. [...]
+In the Bible it says if you seek God, He will be found[sic] of you.
+I was really seeking, and I was looking everywhere to see what he might be saying to me."